merge-simpson/demo-jwt-hexa-multi-nosecurity/README.md

-# Boiler Plate for Practice of JWT + Hexagonal + Multi-modules + no spring security
+# Boiler Plate for Practice of JWT + Hexagonal

-다음을 포함:
++ Multi-modules + Excluding Spring Security

+This project is a boiler plate for members to study JWT with hexagonal architecture.

+Included:

 - [X] JJWT
 - [X] Multi Modules
 - [X] Hexagonal Architecture
 - [X] FeignClient

-다음을 포함하지 않음.
+Excluded(comparing to another versions):

 - [ ] BFF
 - [ ] WebFlux